odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

           convenient for driving straight to Jaipur the next day.
         date: null
         etd: null
-        duration: null
+        duration: ''
       - type: hotel
         url: >-
           /destinations/india/states/delhi/cities/delhi/hotels/holiday-inn-aerocity/
         content: >-
-          For a comfortable stay before for after a long flight, the Holiday Inn at Aerocity, close to Delhi's International Airport, is ideal.
+          For a comfortable stay before for after a long flight, the Holiday Inn at Aerocity, close to Delhi’s International Airport, is ideal.

           The rooms are large, modern, and, most important of all, quiet.
 There is a swimming pool, a large restaurant with abundant buffets, a bar, and a speciality Italian restaurant.
         checkInDate: null
         checkInTime: null
         checkOutDate: null